 - The 10 percent electric incline could be a useful feature for serious walkers.

 If you’re interested in a basic treadmill, then the Merax JK 1603E might be worth a consideration.
-The three workout programs, three incline positions and a maximum speed of 6.2 mph make the JK 1603E especially suited for walking.
+The three workout programs, three incline positions and a maximum speed of 6.2 mph make the JK 1603E especially suited for walkers.

 - A simple workout console which displays basic information about your exercise, like; your heart rate, speed, distance and calories burned.